abrault-livefront/WeatherDashboard/README.md

 ### Running with Docker

-The application includes Docker support with docker-compose for local development and production deployment.
+The application includes Docker support with docker-compose for production deployment.

 1. **Build and Run with Docker Compose**